Doh Kyung-soo: 2021–present: Return to acting, solo debut and departure from SM Entertainment

-In 2022, Doh Kyung-soo was announced as the next actor to feature in the 2-episode travel show by Discovery Channel Korea, Off The Grid, where he took a 3 days, 2 nights solo roadtrip to Namhae and the southern side of South Korea.
+In 2022, Doh was announced as the next actor to feature in the 2-episode travel show by Discovery Channel Korea, Off The Grid, where he took a 3 days, 2 nights solo roadtrip to Namhae and the southern side of South Korea.
 His episodes aired in May 2022.

-D.O. made his return to the small screen with KBS2's Wed-Thurs drama series, Bad Prosecutor in October 2022, where he played the lead role of Jin Jung, a delinquent prosecutor who fights for justice.
+Doh made his return to the small screen with KBS2 drama series, Bad Prosecutor in October 2022, where he played the lead role of Jin Jung, a delinquent prosecutor who fights for justice.
 He earned Top Excellence Award (Actor) in the 2022 KBS Drama Award for his performance.

-In 2023, D.O. appeared in SBS's variety show, No Math School Trip by former director of Running Man, Choi Bo-pil, along with Zico, Crush, Choi Jung-hoon, Lee Yong-jin, and Yang Se-chan.
-On September 1, SM announced that D.O. would release his second EP, Expectation, on September 18.

-On October 18, 2023, it was announced that D.O. would be leaving SM Entertainment and joining a new agency, Company SooSoo, established by his long-time manager Nam Kyung-soo for his personal activities.
+In 2023, Doh appeared in SBS's variety show, No Math School Trip by former director of Running Man, Choi Bo-pil, along with Zico, Crush, Choi Jung-hoon, Lee Yong-jin, and Yang Se-chan.
+On September 1, SM announced that Doh would release his second EP, Expectation, on September 18.
+On October 18, 2023, it was announced that Doh would be leaving SM Entertainment and joining a new agency, Company SooSoo, established by his long-time manager Nam Kyung-soo for his personal activities.
 However, he will continue his activities as an Exo member with SM Entertainment.

-On November 13, 2023, D.O. was confirmed to be cast in the main role in Disney+ series The Manipulated.
+On November 13, 2023, Doh was confirmed to be cast in the main role in Disney+ series The Manipulated.